Hyperting/chakra-admin/CONTRIBUTING.md

 ## Project Overview

-This project is a monorepo managed with `lerna`.
+This project is a monorepo managed with `turborepo`.

-It uses `yarn` to manage dependecies.
+It uses `pnpm` to manage dependecies.

 ## Setup the Project